KrashKartMedia/plugins-admin-bar/readme.txt

 2. A multisite network can view network active, inactive and must use plugins.
 Can add new, popular, recommended and favorite plugins.
 Can view active single site active and inactive plugins.

 == Changelog ==

+= 1.2 =
+* Added: Conditional Checks for Multisite vs. Single Site.
+* Added: If muiltisite && current user can managae options, show the full network & plugins menus.
+* Added If is not multisite && current user can manage options, show full plugins menu.
+* Added: There is a setting in multisite where a network admin (Super Admin) must choose to show the plugins menu item for Multisite single site admins.
+If selected, a site admin will see the drop down displaying all plugins, active and inactive plugins just for the specific site.
+* Fixed: Typo in the FAQ section on Readme.txt.
+* Updated: FAQ section on Readme.txt file answers more questions.

 = 1.1 =
 * Added: Support for multisite.